 Time-Critical International Operations

-As mentioned before, certain international business operations require immediate payment confirmation and fund availability across borders.
+Certain international business operations require immediate payment confirmation and fund availability across borders.

 Time-sensitive international use cases:

-- Supply chain emergencies: Critical material purchases from international suppliers preventing production delays
+- Supply chain emergencies: Critical material purchases from international suppliers preventing production delays.

-- International regulatory deadlines: Cross-border tax payments or compliance fees with specific timing requirements
+- International regulatory deadlines: Cross-border tax payments or compliance fees with specific timing requirements.

-- Contract settlements: International legal agreements requiring immediate fund transfer confirmation
+- Contract settlements: International legal agreements requiring immediate fund transfer confirmation.

-- International logistics: Customs payments or documentation fees enabling international shipment release
+- International logistics: Customs payments or documentation fees enabling international shipment release.

 Major B2B Wire Transfer Challenges